TalhaYamin171/People-Counter/README.md

 # People Counter
- My report explaining a python program coded in conjunction with OpenCV for detecting and tracking people.
+ My project report explaining a python program coded in conjunction with OpenCV for detecting and tracking people.